XFM 96.3

 XFM 96.3 was a multilingual radio station in Singapore.
 Owned by the state-owned broadcaster Mediacorp, it primarily broadcast news and cultural programming serving expat communities, including blocks of world music, simulcasts of programmes from international radio services such as Deutsche Welle and Radio France Internationale, and locally produced cultural programmes in languages such as Japanese and Korean.

 The station was shut down on 30 September 2016; its frequency was later awarded to SPH Media, who launched 96.3 Hao FM in 2018.

 History

 The International Channel

 Plans for the station was announced by Minister for Information and the Arts George Yeo in March 1998, with the tentative name Inter FM, providing programmes in French, Japanese, and German.

 Ahead of the launch of the station, it was announced that FM 96.3 was going to feature locally made programming in Japanese, as part of the first phase of the service, set to begin on 14 September 1998.
 The initial target during the first four weeks of operation was to consist mainly of 25,000 Japanese immigrants residing in Singapore.
 From 12 October, French and German output were to be added, when the station's regular broadcasts were about to begin.

 The station started 24/7 broadcasts on 1 January 2008.
+On 7 May 2010, the station resumed its internet feed after a new agreement was signed between it and Recording Industry Performance Singapore.